January 2024 – April 2027

 BioStruct objectives

-Developing an Accurate Draping Process to Control Fiber Orientation
+Developing an Accurate Draping Process to Control Fibre Orientation

 Creating Material Models to Capture Natural Variability